Gloriavale Christian Community: Second Employment Court case

-In August 2022, Radio New Zealand reported that six former Glorivale women named Serenity Pilgrim, Anna Courage, Rose Standtrue, Crystal Loyal, Pearl Valour and Virginia Courage had filed a second case with the Employment Court to determine whether they were employees or volunteers at Gloriavale.
+In August 2022, Radio New Zealand reported that six former Gloriavale women named Serenity Pilgrim, Anna Courage, Rose Standtrue, Crystal Loyal, Pearl Valour and Virginia Courage had filed a second case with the Employment Court to determine whether they were employees or volunteers at Gloriavale.
 The case was set to begin on 29 August and expected to last three weeks.
 The Employment Court heard from 49 witnesses, who testified about various abuses including an alleged institutional culture of misogyny and victim blaming, sexual harassment of female members, and being forced to work for long hours with no breaks and little food.

-Two witnesses Naomi Pilgrim and Pearl Valor testified about being denied medical treatment for various health issues including dental problems, damaged fingers, and sustaining back injuries from difficult and long working conditions.
-In early September, Virgnia Courage and Rosanna Overcomer testified about community leaders shaming and sexually harassing female members of the community.
-On 19 September, one former Gloriavale leader Zion Pilgrim testified that the leadership had threatened to strip him of his leadership positions for raising concerns about sexual offending.
+Two witnesses, Naomi Pilgrim and Pearl Valor, testified about being denied medical treatment for various health issues including dental problems, damaged fingers, and sustaining back injuries from difficult and long working conditions.
+In early September, Virginia Courage and Rosanna Overcomer testified about community leaders shaming and sexually harassing female members of the community.
+On 19 September, one former Gloriavale leader, Zion Pilgrim, testified that the leadership had threatened to strip him of his leadership positions for raising concerns about sexual offending.

-The following day, Pilgrim testified that Glorivale had received millions in child welfare benefits from the New Zealand Government despite requiring children between the age of 6 and 18 years old to work long, punishing hours.
+The following day, Pilgrim testified that Gloriavale had received millions in child welfare benefits from the New Zealand Government despite requiring children between the age of 6 and 18 years old to work long, punishing hours.
 On 21 September, Crystal testified that she had only been given one week of maternity leave after giving birth to her eldest child.
 She also testified that young mothers were expected to work long hours and were given little time to spend with their children.
-Trudy Christian testified about children being subject to frequent corporal punishment while former member John Ready testified about his epileptic daughter suffering third degree burns after experiencing a seizure while working in the kitchen.
+Trudy Christian testified about children being subject to frequent corporal punishment, while former member John Ready testified about his epileptic daughter suffering third degree burns after experiencing a seizure while working in the kitchen.

 On 23 September, the defence opened its case.
 Gloriavale Christian School principal Rachel Stedfast disputed claims that the community's women were forced to work and mistreated by the elders, likening life there to a Māori marae.
 She testified that Gloriavale was a harmonious community where members happily worked and gave their wages to the community.
 On 27 September, defence witness Purity Valor testified that Gloriavale's leaders were unaware about sexual abuse within their community.
 She also claimed that media coverage of Gloriavale had resulted in the community being "slandered" and members receiving public abuse.
-On 28 September, the Employment Court heard testimony from Sarah Standtrue that Gloriavale's leadership had burnt a book that her husband had written but that he had been readmitted to the community after apologising.
+On 28 September, the Employment Court heard testimony from Sarah Standtrue that Gloriavale's leadership had burnt a book that her husband had written, but that he had been readmitted to the community after apologising.
 Standtrue claimed that members of Gloriavale were free to leave.
 Standtrue's daughter Compassion testified that Gloriavale disputed allegations of members being overworked, abuse, and denied food and care.